Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Popular Particle Setup Methods

 Instead of radially stretching or compressing a uniform lattice configuration, it is also in principle possible to generate a gravitational glass of uniform resolution and stretch this glass accordingly, to avoid the strong preferred lattice symmetry axes.
-To the best of our knowledge, this method has never been employed so far.
+To the best of our knowledge, this method has never been employed in published simulations.